How to Use Relative Pronouns in Spanish

 English vs Spanish Relative Pronouns

-One thing you may have noticed about English is that we’re okay with dropping the relative pronoun every once in a while: “Hey, that’s the coat I bought you!”
+In English, we’re okay with dropping the relative pronoun every once in a while: “Hey, that’s the coat I bought you!”

 For those of us who love grammar like a lifelong, trustworthy friend (it’s true, I do), the previous sentence hides a little secret—it should be, “Hey that’s the coat that I bought you!”